 “As active managers the way we use our influence can make a significant difference helping companies to transition to a more sustainable business model and accelerating positive change.
 This is important for financial returns as companies and countries’ impacts on the planet are increasingly hitting their bottom lines.
 At Schroders we strongly believe that companies can’t exploit these issues – both workers and digital rights - without recourse through financial cost or reputational risk.”

 Please see below a list of the shareholder proposals for which Schroders is pre-declaring its intention to vote for at Alphabet, Amazon and Meta.
-Please note that we are still considering other agenda items at these meetings - we are likely to be voting against the boards’ recommendations for other proposals in addition to these shareholder proposals:
+Please note that we are still considering other agenda items at these meetings - we are likely to be voting against the boards’ recommendations for other proposals in addition to the above shareholder proposals:

 2022 Amazon AGM (Workers Rights)